pritpalcodes/MyMandap---Assignment/Readme.md

 ## Assignment by MyMandap - Submitted by PritpalSingh(aka ppcodes)

 This is a simple command-line interface (CLI) messaging application written in Go.
 It allows users to send messages between each other, broadcast messages to all users, and view message logs.
+You can run this on replit as well, [here](https://replit.com/@pritpalsingh020/ViciousConsiderateTransversal).

 ## Key Components